 And for anyone interested in ministry in China or to the Chinese diaspora, these essays provide a fascinating look at how a Chinese Christian was thinking about the role of the church in a changing China.

-You can download the ebook here; the cost is $1.99.
+You can download the ebook here

 For a limited time, we are offering the book free to new subscribers to ChinaSource publications.
 Go to Subscribe and sign up as a new subscriber and you will receive a code to download View from the Wall for free in the confirmation email.